At Andrew Brown Jr. funeral, Al Sharpton accuses officials of 'con game' in delaying video release

 Sharpton added: “If you’ve got nothing to hide, then what are you hiding?”

 There have been mounting calls for the public release of the footage.
-Under North Carolina law, the release of body camera video must be ordered by a judge.
+Under North Carolina law, release of body camera video must be ordered by a judge.

 Brown's family, which was allowed to view a portion of the footage, said Brown had both hands on his steering wheel when police fired at him.
 An independent autopsy ordered by the family showed Brown was shot five times, including once to the back of the head.